DecentralizedDerivatives/MineableOracle/InDepthOverview.md

 ## Incentives <a name="incentives"> </a>
 Two types of incentives are implemented in this hybrid model, 1) rewards for PoW submissions and 2) structural incentives to promote accurate value submissions.

-The next subsections provide further details and goals of the reward incentives and on how the miners are incentivised to provide accurate values.
+The next subsections provide further details and goals of the reward incentives and on how the miners are incentivized to provide accurate values.

 ### 1. Rewards for PoW submissions